-These small, almost weightless chopstick rests are hand made in Kanazawa from kiri (paulownia, or empress tree), a very fast growing and lightweight tree.
-Kiri is valued in Japan for its resistance to moisture, heat, and warping and is traditionally used to make drawer chests and the Japanese instrument koto.
-When the tips of the chopsticks are placed on these chopstick rests, it looks like the chopsticks are really “resting” on a wooden couch.
+These small, almost weightless chopstick rests are hand made in Kanazawa from kiri (paulownia), a very fast-growing and lightweight tree.
+Kiri is valued in Japan for its resistance to moisture, heat, and warping.

-Kiri craft in Kanazawa is distinct because the surface of the product is burned.
-After burning, soot is removed and the surface is polished.
-This process makes the surface harder, the wood grain appear more prominent, and stains and scratches less visible.
-But most of all, the burning creates a warm, smooth, and rounded surface that you can’t help but want to touch.
+Kiri craft in Kanazawa is distinctive because the surface of the product is blackened by burning.
+Burning makes the surface harder, the wood grain appear more prominent, and stains and scratches less visible.
+But most of all, it creates a warm, smooth, and beautiful surface.

 - 1¾” (L) x 13/16” (W) x 9/16” (H)